thanoskoutr/DSL-Info-Bot/README.md

 Maximum Python version tested: `Python 3.8.5`

 ##### Dependencies
-You can install manually without a virtual environment the project dependencies:
+You can install manually, without a virtual environment, the project dependencies:
 - `selenium`
 - `pandas`
 - `plotly`